Actually you should be beaten for that

 There have not been any major upsets this week.
 I'm still waiting to hear back from the doctor.
 Mr Spahn's new cost-cutting laws disregard dignity.
 And with disregard for human rights.
 There is a reason why the draft law had to be revised countless times.
 It was not even allowed to keep Mr Spahn's name.
 Nevertheless, it is a huge pile of shit.
 Let's see what it will become. #RISG #IPReG

-Maybe the time has come to ask for a "personal budget".
+Maybe the time has come to ask for a „personal budget“.
 With my care services, I don't know.
-It's not going to work anyway.
-All overworked because too busy with private things, hungover on duty or otherwise difficult for me.
+It won't work anyway.
+They're all overworked because they're too busy with private things, hungover on duty or otherwise difficult for me.
 For reasons.

-For the first time, however, no one has been kicked off the current hit list this week.
-Which does not speak for the quality of care.
-It's just because the current top ten are so intense.
-I could say that I've been drooling for an hour, my ear hurts, I'm in a very bad position (so I'm not going to be able to laxate), and brushing my teeth has been cancelled again, as it seems.
-My nurse doesn't care.
+However, for the first time this week, no one has been kicked off the current hit list.
+Which doesn't speak in favour of the quality of care.
+It's just because the current top ten is so intense.
+I could say that I've been drooling for an hour, my ear hurts, I'm in a very bad position (so I won't be able to pass any laxatives), brushing my teeth has been cancelled again it seems.
+My carer doesn't care.
 But that's nothing new.
-Even my girlfriend tried to talk to me this week.
-Of course, she has also noticed that I am moved every 60-90 minutes during the night.
-Except for this one guy, whose mind is always somewhere else.
-He really ignores me.
-His answer: "No, I was there every 8-10 minutes." - What bullshit.
-And he carried on just as listlessly and listlessly as on his induction day almost exactly a year ago.
-At that time already more the mobile phone in his hand than his eyes on the patient.
-Actually, he deserved another place.
-But that would eliminate tenth place, and that's not good enough.
+Even my girlfriend sought a chat this week.
+Of course, she has also noticed that I am bedded every 60-90 minutes at night.
+Except for this one guy, whose mind is always elsewhere.
+He literally ignores me.
+His answer: „No, I was there every 8-10 minutes.“ - What bullshit.
+And he carried on just as listless and listless as on his induction day almost exactly a year ago.
+Back then, he had more of a mobile phone in his hand than his eyes on the patient.
+He actually deserved another place.
+But that would eliminate tenth place and that's not enough.

 Oh, one more thing.
 My ears are almost deaf.
 My nurses are all too stupid to read the leaflet for my Otowaxol ear drops and make it worse with every attempt.
 At least now I don't have to put up with my nurses constantly phoning Mummy.
 What a kindergarten.